You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

 The Modern Buyer Journey

-As promised, we will look at a new, better content marketing model.
+We will look at a new, better content marketing model, as promised.
 This new model reflects three essential realities:

 - Buyers have so many choices today; they don’t need you.
 You need them, and they know it.